Fox Sports, Stars Group to offer sports betting in deal

 ATLANTIC CITY, N.J.
 (AP) — A major U.S. sports network is getting into the sports betting game.

-Fox Sports says it is buying just under 5 percent of the Stars Group for about $236 million, and that both companies will offer real-money sports betting this fall in states where it is legal and the companies are licensed.
+Fox Sports says it is buying just under 5% of The Stars Group, the parent company of PokerStars, for about $236 million.
+Both companies will offer real-money sports betting this fall in states where it is legal and they are licensed.

-They will offer full-blown sports betting under the name FOX Bet in states that have legalized it.
+The network has the option to acquire half of the Stars Group's U.S. business after 10 years.

-The Stars Group is a Canadian gambling company that controls the brands PokerStars and Full Tilt, among others.
+The companies will offer full-blown sports betting under the name Fox Bet in states that have legalized it.

 They also will offer a free-to-play game offering cash prizes to users who correctly predict the outcome of sporting events.